ni/niveristand-slsc-eds-custom-device/README.md

 ## License

-The NI VeriStand Custom Device Testing Tools are licensed under an MIT-style license (see LICENSE).
+The SLSC EDS (Electronic Datasheet) Plugin Custom Device is licensed under an MIT-style license (see LICENSE).
 Other incorporated projects may be licensed under different licenses.
 All licenses allow for non-commercial and commercial use.

 **This project distribution includes the following licensed software.
 Reuse of this software requires compliance with the associated license:**
  - JKI JSON Serialization & Deserialization Library for LabVIEW: https://github.com/JKISoftware/JKI-JSON-Serialization/blob/master/LICENSE.md